 Side effects that can occur due to smoking cannabis include anxiety, dizziness, restlessness, memory problems, palpitations and after prolonged use, depression.
 Young people who smoke excessively for a longer period of time will notice after some time that cannabis use is not easily combined with study or work.
 Because the cannabis addiction has developed progressively however, addicts often remain stuck in the daily use of cannabis or hash.

 Causes of cannabis addiction

 A cannabis addiction can have several causes.
 For example, the young person may have experienced a negative event in the past (such as sexual abuse or abuse) or negative social events (such as bullying).
 Both can result in trauma.
-Often such a cause is the underlying problem and the use of drugs such as cannabis is in many cases a way to escape reality.
+Such a cause is often the underlying problem and the use of drugs such as cannabis is in many cases a way to escape reality.
 It is also common for young people to take 'self-medication' by smoking cannabis.
 This often occurs when he or she suffers from ADHD.
 Smoking weed gives a lot of peace of mind, which young people with ADHD cannot get to in other ways.
 Sometimes, however, it can also be the case that a young person is "simply addicted", without any identifiable cause.